nfterrax/Exorde-Testnet-CLI-Docker-Guide/README.md

 ```
 docker rm <CONTAINER_NAME> --force
 ```
-"Force" deletion of all containers = modules (without stopping first):
+"Force" deletion of all containers = modules (without stopping first) (ABSOLUTELY ALL CONTAINERS ON YOUR SERVER.
+BE CAREFUL IF YOU RUN SOMETHING OTHER THAN EXORDE):
 ```
 docker rm $(docker ps -a -q) --force
 ```